railway7/Driver_sign/README.md

 https://blog.csdn.net/zhoukeguai/article/details/113247342

+It is recommended to use a single account and a single email for each Action.
+Using multiple accounts in an Action can easily trigger exceptions.

 Most importantly, you need to contact me to add your mailbox to the checklist, and the check-in cycle is every days.

 ```